MStuhlmacher/cuba-lsa/README.md

 # Institutional Shifts and Landscape Change: A Land System Architecture Case Study from the Republic of Cuba during the Período Especial
 Assessing the land system impacts of institutional shifts in Cuba that occurred after the fall of the Soviet Union and subsequent economic crisis (Período Especial en Tiempos de Paz: 1991-2000).

+### Citation:
+Stuhlmacher, M., Turner, B.L.
+II, Frazier, A.E., Kim, Y. and Leffel, J., (2020).
+“Institutional shifts and environmental change: A case study from the Republic of Cuba’s Período Especial”.
+Journal of Land Use Science. https://doi.org/10.1080/1747423X.2020.1829119

 ### Methodology Diagram:
 ![alt text](images/researchDesign.png "Methodology Diagram")